Healing Your Migraines

-Those who have never had a migraine may annoyingly suggest that you should drink more water, as if you haven’t thought of that.
+For all of us who have suffered from migraines, there is nothing more irritating than hearing someone suggest you should just drink more water, as if you haven’t tried that.
 They may compare it to a their own experience of a simple headache, and not understand why you need to lay still for an entire day with the shades drawn.
-Neighbors have seen me walk my dog gray-faced, in the middle of a migraine.
-I can see concern and questions in their eyes - “Is she a meth addict?”
-Nope, just taking the dog to pee in between bouts of vomiting in yet another ring of Dante’s Inferno.

 Stages of a Migraine Episode